nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 [currently use](https://metrics.torproject.org/hidserv-rend-relayed-cells.html)
 less than 1% of the
 [total consumed bandwidth](https://metrics.torproject.org/bandwidth-flags.html)
-of the Tor network, and because onion services are meant to provide higher security as compared to Tor Exit traffic, they are an attractive target for higher-overhead defenses.
+of the Tor network, and because onion services exist to provide higher security as compared to Tor Exit traffic, they are an attractive target for higher-overhead defenses.
 We encourage researchers to target this use case for defenses that require more overhead, and/or for the deployment of